Skip to Main Content

 Image of students throwing graduation caps in the air

-Students at UWL adhere to an honor code
+Students at UWL agree to adhere to an honor code

 We, the students of UW-La Crosse, believe that academic honesty and integrity are fundamental to the mission of higher education.
 We, as students, are responsible for the honest completion and representation of our work and respect for others’ academic endeavors.
 We, as students and responsible citizens of the City of La Crosse, will aim to uphold the integrity of the university throughout the La Crosse community.
 It is our individual responsibility as students to uphold these ethical standards and to respect the character of the individuals and the university.